Bachelor of Education

 Montessori education highlights the importance of adapting the child's learning environment to his or her developmental level, and the role of physical activity in absorbing academic concepts and practical skills.

-Montessori education philosophy views children as capable of self-directed learning and takes a hands-on approach to learning.
+- Children are viewed as being capable of self-directed learning and take a hands-on approach to learning.

 This specialty was developed in conjunction with Montessori Aotearoa New Zealand and is designed to equip you with the skills, knowledge and attitudes you need to be an effective teacher in a Montessori primary setting.

 295200 Taki Haere Mai